 Changing Me deals with change of many types, from growing from young to old, becoming a teenager, assertiveness, self-respect and safeguarding.
 Self and body image, puberty, attraction and accepting change are diverse subjects for children to explore.
 Each year group thinks about looking ahead, moving year groups or the transition to secondary school.
 Life cycles and how babies are made and grow are treated sensitively and are designed to meet children’s needs.
 All year groups learn about how people and bodies change.
 This Puzzle links with the Science curriculum when teaching children about life cycles, babies and puberty.

-If you would like any further information or any questions regarding this provision, please contact Mrs. Risdale.
+If you would like any further information or have any questions regarding this provision, please contact Mrs. Risdale or Miss.
+Carter.